menu

 Overview

-domobaal is very much looking forward to presenting Ansel Krut's fifth solo exhibition with the gallery, this autumn.
+domobaal is very much looking forward to presenting Ansel Krut's fifth, and maybe sixth (to follow on directly afterwards) solo exhibition with the gallery, this autumn.
+This will be an opportunity to revisit some of the paintings first shown at the gallery 20 years ago together with newer work.

 "Ansel Krut's extraordinary paintings take us back to 20th century existential angst and its unending inquiry into identity, fate, and self–determination.
 His painterly style may seem casual, crude, and ludic, but this is work of high seriousness and deep moral content."